 eIDV (electronic identity verification) uses publically available data and private databases to verify documents for verifying a person’s claim to whom they say they are. eID verification utilizes personal information like name, DOB, Social Security Number, and address among other types of data.
 The result of an eID verification could result in the person claiming who they are, a partial match of identity, or a fake or stolen identity.

-eID verification is used by banks, brokerage firms, credit card companies, lending, money transfer, and mortgages companies to minimize the risk of financial fraud, comply with KYC, AML, and CFT regulations.
+eID verification is used by banks, brokerage firms, credit card companies, lending, money transfer, and mortgage companies to minimize the risk of financial fraud, and comply with KYC, AML, and CFT regulations.
 Other sectors that use electronic document verification are:

 Electronic identity verification matches the data that is offered by users to banks and other financial institutions.
 This information can include name, date of birth, address, and Social Security Number against multiple databases available online.

 There is a certain cost associated with verifying the identity of a person, but it can be much less expensive in the long run to avoid the risk of doing business with individuals who use fake and stolen documents.

 eID verification can detect fraud by verifying the passport provided by a customer to verify if a customer is real or not. eIDV can also be used to verify the identities of potential customers and if they are on the international watchlist, politically exposed people list, or on some other lists that can make them a potential risk for banks and other financial institutions.

 Electronic identity verification can not only be used to verify documents and customer identities but can also be used to stay up to date with your existing customers.
 Businesses pay more money for eID verification services that can cross-check databases to authenticate documents and identity.